Iulia-Calota/API-Manual-Testing-Collection-Postman/README.md

 - [The Cat API](https://thecatapi.com/)
 - The endpoints for The Cat API website that I am using are: Images, Breeds, and Facts with different response formats.
 #### Verification process:
+- Get started with your cat-tastic adventure with entering the email and receiving the unique APi key in the email.

 The Endpoint Path:
 ###### Images: Retrieve images of cats.
 ###### Breeds: Get information about different cat breeds.